SketchedDoughnut/lynxy/info/github/lynxy_server.md

 It cycles through these ports so that if one is not available, it can still launch itself.
 You can override these ports by running the function below, and passing in a list with one or more ports (in integer form).
 There is no limit for how many ports you can pass into it.
 In this example, we use three random ports: <br>
 `lynxy_server.override_ports([12345, 67890, 17390])` <br>
-**NOTE**: YOU MUST HAVE PORTS ON THE CLIENT AND THE SERVER THAT ARE THE SAME, SO THAT THEY CAN FIND EACHOTHER
+**NOTE**: YOU MUST HAVE PORTS ON THE CLIENT AND THE SERVER THAT ARE THE SAME, SO THAT THEY CAN FIND EACH OTHER

 **Overriding IP** <br>
-The server uses the ipV4 IP of the device it is running on.
+The server uses the ipv4 IP of the device it is running on.
 It is advised to not change this.
 However, if you want to override the IP, you can use the following function, inputting a string. <br>
 `lynxy_server.override_ip("123.456.789.0")`